 Course info: The 50K and 25K courses include a “figure eight” layout with the start, finish and drop bag area located near the intersection of the “eight."
 50K runners will make two laps of the course.
 The 10K will be challenging but doable by anyone.
 Due to our covid-19 changes, we'll have course changes and new maps distributed before race day.

 Awards/shwag: Because the race helps support an important nonprofit, we try to keep our expenses low and our entry fees affordable.
 In our event, there are no age group awards.
 All runners will receive our tech T-shirt and coffee mugs!
 We also provide a small amount of prize money for the top three men and women in the 50K and 25K, plus medals for the top three in all races.
 Masters winners in each race also receive race medals.

-Packet pickup: We'll have early packet pickup, 3-7 p.m.
-Friday, May 15, at the Colorado Running Company, 5262 N Nevada Ave #140.
+Packet pickup: We'll have early packet pickup, 4-7 p.m.
+Wednesday, Oct.
+21, and Thursday, Oct.
+22, at the Colorado Running Company, 5262 N Nevada Ave #140.
 Race-day packet pickup and registration begins at 7 a.m.

 Bring the family: Find us: Cheyenne Mountain State Park (410 JL Ranch Heights) is a located about five miles south of downtown Colorado Springs on Hwy 115 (Nevada Ave. south).